 More Tips On How To Integrate Your Social Media and Local SEO

 - Try to claim the same username on each channel and choose one that closely mirrors your business or website domain name.
 Professionals, realtors, artists, consultants, and authors may wish to claim their actual name or pen name.

 - Choose a consistent profile image or avatar for each channel.
 Some prefer to match the image to the channel while others use the same image.
 Either way, you want people to associate your profile with your website, brand, and other social channels.

 - Link your website to each channel by listing it on your profile.
-Also, set up integrations for each channel including Rich Pins, Twitter Cards, and a Facebook app.
-This step helps you better control how your content looks when a user shares it on those social networks!
+Also, set up integrations for each channel, including Rich Pins, Twitter Cards, and a Facebook app.
+This step helps you better control how your content looks when users share it on those social networks!

-Bonus Tip: If your ideal username is already claimed, check to see whether the account is active.
-If not, you could reach out to the owner to purchase it just like you might do for a domain name.
+Bonus Tip: Check whether the account is active if your ideal username is already claimed.
+If not, you could contact the owner to purchase it, just like you might do for a domain name.

 Social media and local SEO are part of a comprehensive digital marketing plan.
-Sometimes business owners find it more effective to hire an agency to oversee their digital marketing.
-Contact Brandgy to build your brand and your business.
+Sometimes business owners find hiring an agency to oversee their digital marketing more effective.